FarrisIsmati/carot-ui-retired/README.md

 We start to update revenue and expenses of company through a series of loops through the calendar, updating different parts of the calendar each time.

-1. Product loop, for each product calculate revenue/expenses brought onto the company, update company revenue/expenses as well as the product's revenue/expenses
+1. Product loop, for each product calculate revenue/expenses brought onto the company, update company revenue/expenses as well as the product's revenue/expenses.
+Every product is associated with a location, currently only handling leases.

+**If expanding locations need to add them here**
 **If you add to product values that's being calculated update the `calendarUpdateProduct` file**

-2. TODO Lease loop
+2. Location (currently only lease) loop, for each lease calculate the lease cost and update the company expenses, profit, taxes paid after including the lease values.

+**If expanding locations, add a new loop, also update product loop above**

 3. Investor loop, for each investor calculate the earned income/percentage recovered based on revenue/expenes from previous 2 calendar loops (product/location revenue/expenses)

 **If you add to investor values that's being calculated update the `calenduarUpdateInvestors` file**

+Each loop runs their own specific update function, where first they need to get the values required to update the data.
+Update all sets of data from year, month, day.
+Here is where actual calculations are made.

+If updating the form, updating results some or all of these above steps need to be updated to get it to work.